krzyswo/MsAdmin/TEAMS/Yealink Devices-AOSP Migration/Microsoft Teams Licensing README.md

 - Use **Basic licenses** for smaller and less complex rooms, keeping in mind the **25-license-per-tenant** limit.
 - Apply **Pro licenses** to larger, high-demand rooms that need advanced capabilities like analytics or deeper management options.

-If you’re automating license assignments—like using Azure AD dynamic groups—it’s vital to update those workflows.
+If you’re automating license assignments—like using Azure AD dynamic groups—it’s update those workflows.
 Replace old license Product IDs with the new ones.
-Test your changes before rolling them out to prevent any disruption to active licenses.
+!Test your changes before rolling them out to prevent any disruption to active licenses.!

 ---